pubnub/pubnub-mcp-server/resources/sdk_docs/unity_presence.md

 `
 ```

+---

 ## Where now

-Returns channels a UUID is subscribed to.
+Requires Presence.
+Returns the list of channels a UUID is subscribed to.

+##### Timeout events
-Timeout events: If the app restarts within the heartbeat window, no timeout event is generated.
+If the app restarts within the heartbeat window, no timeout event is generated.

 ### Method(s)